Chestnut Truffles: the Easy and Delicious Gluten-Free Recipe

 • Sieve

-Prepare the Chestnut Truffles
+Prepare the chestnut truffles

 Storage and Useful Tips

-The chestnut truffles can be stored in the refrigerator, in an airtight container, for 3–4 days.
+The chestnut truffles can be stored in the refrigerator, kept in an airtight container, for 3–4 days.
 I recommend taking them out a few minutes before serving, so they become soft and fragrant again.

-Frequently Asked Questions About Chestnut Truffles
+Frequently Asked Questions about Chestnut Truffles

-• Can I substitute the cocoa powder?
+• Can I replace the cocoa powder?

 • How far in advance can I prepare them?